SAP-archive/teched2021-ANA261/exercises/ex3/README.md

 You have added a dimension to your model and filled it with dummy data.
 To make this dimension useful, you will need to import valid data into it.

 Important!
 Steps 13 to 15 are OPTIONAL!
 You do not need to empty your fact table.
-Re-running the import job will update the records where the import dataset and the fact data differ.
-Because there are no “unassigned” values in the import data, every record will be updated.
+Re-running the import job will update the records where the import dataset and the fact data differ, which will be on records that don't have National Monument as the Region.
 If you want to learn how to clear a fact table, go ahead and proceed through the next three steps.

 You can clear the data foundation by selecting the Delete Fats icon.
 In the Data area of the toolbar.